 Just because a family member says you’re tight with your money doesn’t mean you go buy a new car to impress them.
-No you stick to what your plans and you remember the financial goals you set for yourself.
+No, you stick to your plans and you remember the financial goals you set for yourself.

 Living stingy can be really easy when you follow the steps above and make sure to live by these last two mantras: